Prag8855/aab/content/glossary/Chancenkarte.md

 The opportunity card lets you work 20 hours per week while you look for a full time job.[^1] To work full time, you must get a [work visa](/glossary/Work%20Visa) or a [[Blue Card]].

+You must apply for a job seeker visa at the German embassy or consulate in your home country.

 [^1]: [§20a Abs.
 2 AufenthG](https://www.gesetze-im-internet.de/aufenthg_2004/__20a.html)